amd/ZenDNN-pytorch-plugin/CONTRIBUTING.md

 }
 ```
 ## 3.2.
 Declaration in ZenTorchOps.hpp
-The corresponding C++ function protoype must also be added in the file ZenDNN_PyTorch_Plugin/src/cpu/cpp/ZenTorchOps.hpp.
-This must be the zentorch namespace.
+The corresponding C++ function protoype must also be added in the file `src/cpu/cpp/ZenTorchOps.hpp`.
+This must be inside the `zentorch` namespace.
 ```cpp
   return_type zendnn_op_impl(const at::Tensor &tensor_parameter,
                              const bool &boolean_parameter,